It's Rush Limbaugh with half my brain tied behind my back.

 Hi.

-And I just want to thank you and all the rich people for giving me the opportunity to come to this country with no education and have Succeeded and Rush, I didn't know that I could say this, but it hurts to say that I hate this country.
+And I just want to thank you and all the rich people for giving me the opportunity to come to this country with no education and I've succeeded.

 Where did you grow up?

-I was born I was born in Jamaica.
+I was born in Jamaica.

-You're born in Jamaica and in Jamaica you hated this country.
+You're born in Jamaica, and in Jamaica, you hated this country.

 No, no, no.